 Vet examines Go source code and reports suspicious constructs, such as Printf calls whose arguments do not align with the format string.
 Vet uses heuristics that do not guarantee all reports are genuine problems, but it can find errors not caught by the compilers.

-Its exit code is 2 for erroneous invocation of the tool, 1 if a problem was reported, and 0 otherwise.
+Vet's exit code is 2 for erroneous invocation of the tool, 1 if a problem was reported, and 0 otherwise.
 Note that the tool does not check every possible problem and depends on unreliable heuristics so it should be used as guidance only, not as a firm indicator of program correctness.

+The -printfuncs flag can be used to redefine this list.
 If the function name ends with an 'f', the function is assumed to take a format descriptor string in the manner of fmt.Printf.
 If not, vet complains about arguments that look like format descriptor strings.